 The new program builds on Meredith’s success on the undergraduate level, which has included a major in criminology since 2011.
 Meredith has developed connections with a wide variety of professionals in law enforcement and criminal justice.

 “We are committed to partnering with the criminal justice community to provide the training and educational programming required to excel in various career paths,” said Professor of Sociology and Criminology Lori Brown.
-“Partnerships with law enforcement departments, sheriff departments, private and corporate security companies, medical and behavior health entities, and social services and substance use disorder services will allow our curriculum to reflect the full spectrum of criminal justice.”
+“Partnerships with law enforcement departments, sheriff departments, private and corporate security companies, medical and behavioral health entities, and social services and substance use disorder services will allow our curriculum to reflect the full spectrum of criminal justice.”